sushilsharma8/Video-to-Gif-/README.md

+**Video to GIF Converter**

-My project, "Video to GIF Converter," is a web application built using Flask that allows users to upload a video file and convert it into a GIF.
+My project, "Video to GIF Converter" is a web application built using Flask that allows users to upload a video file and convert it into a GIF.
 The application also extracts the audio from the video, uses speech recognition to convert the audio to text, and adds this text as a caption to the generated GIF.
 The main components of the project include video processing, audio extraction, speech recognition, and GIF creation.

 What the Project Does